Home | MUMPS | Fileman | Kernel | C/S, Mailman, Web | Programmer Tools | Applications

 Welcome to a web site dedicated to fostering a virtual community for the worldwide users of the VISTA software!

+VistA is the comprehensive suite of patient-care software developed by the Department of Veterans Affairs over the past 40 years, and now used by hundreds of enterprises worldwide, in and outside of the VA.
 At VistA's very core, represented by the shops on the left, you have all the tools and materials you need to build an economical, efficient, scaleable and integrated system.
 Add the VistA applications and you have a complete healthcare system.

 Are you interested, but new to VistA?
 Read about Hardhats, VistA and DHCP.
 Do you already know a little about VistA and want to learn more?
 Read on.

-News and Recent Events (most recent first)
+News and Recent Events (reverse chronological order)

 Learning More...